openmeteo/hydrognomon/packaging/ReadmeEn.txt

 2. INSTALLATION

+If you have already download the hydrognomon installer (setup software), then the installation is done automatically.
+If you install with the installation program, please remove any older hydrognomon executable files.
+Installation script is very simple and you can have a plot for the steps it follows if you read the following paragraph.

+If you have download the single zip archive, please follow the steps bellow:
 Installation is straightforward since the only thing you need in order to run the software is the "EXE" file hydrognomon.exe.
 You can copy it into a folder